Hakaniemenranta

 Hakaniemenranta (Swedish: Hagnäskajen) is a street on the Siltavuorensalmi shore in central Helsinki, Finland.
 The street belongs to two separate districts: the western part belongs to Hakaniemi in Kallio, while the eastern part belongs to the Merihaka residential area in Sörnäinen.
-The bronze World peace sculpture is located on the street.

 History

 The original name of the street since 1908 was Hagnäsin rantakatu after the Swedish name of the Hakaniemi district.
 In the next year it was renamed Hakaniemen rantakatu.
 The street got its current name in 1928.

 After the street Sörnäisten rantatie was widened into a larger street leading to the Itäväylä highway in the early 1960s, Hakaniemenranta also became part of the passage leading from Itäväylä to the city centre over the Pitkäsilta bridge.
 The other connection from Itäväylä to the city centre leads via the Hakaniemi bridge built at the same time and the Pohjoisranta street.
 Hakaniemenranta still has four lanes even though traffic on it has significantly decreased today.